 The music of heaven represents the worship and praise offered to God by the heavenly host.
 This celestial music is a reflection of the joy and celebration in heaven over the redemption of humanity through the sacrificial death and resurrection of Jesus Christ.

-The False Prophet emerging from the earth with two horns and bearing the mark of the Devil on his forehead symbolizes his allegiance to evil and his role in promoting the agenda of the Beast.
+The False Prophet emerging from the earth with two horns and bearing the mark of the Devil on his forehead symbolises his allegiance to evil and his role in promoting the agenda of the Beast.

 The imagery of the False Prophet speaking like a dragon underscores his alignment with Satan and his capacity for deception.
 By enticing people to worship the Beast and its image, the False Prophet leads humanity away from true worship of God and towards idolatry and spiritual deception.